Regulations and Procedures

 Summer term hangtags will be one-half the original cost.

-Hangtags are the responsibility of the purchaser and must be removed prior to sale or transfer of the vehicle or upon termination of employment or withdrawl from the university.
+Hangtags are the responsibility of the purchaser and must be removed prior to sale or transfer of the vehicle or upon termination of employment or withdrawal from the university.

-Falsifying registration informatioin, such as buying hangags for another person in his/her name will be fined $ 20.00.
+Falsifying registration information, such as buying Hangtags for another person in his/her name will be fined $ 20.00.
 Also, the person who allows another individual to purchase a hangtag for him/her will be fined $20.00.

 Charges will be assessed at the time of registration of the vehicle as follows for all faculty, staff and students and other non-Tech employees.